mdrachuk/lightweight/examples/lightweight-home/posts/hello.md

 # Hello, World

-Hello, this first blog post.
+Hello, this is the first blog post.

 Make sure to read [Using Lightweigh](/posts/using-lightweight.md).